More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 One of these products is hemp treats, which are specially formulated to give your dogs the benefits they need for plenty of ailments.

-The majority of hemp treats will focus on joint pain relief, separation anxiety, and unwarranted stress.
+The majority of hemp treats will focus on joint pain relief, separation anxiety, and unwarranted stress a dog maybe experiencing.

 Unlike hemp dog food, you might rely on treats when you think your dog is feeling uncomfortable or stressed.